He blinked at her, clearly taken aback by her rant. After a long pause, he said in a soft voice, “So you’re bisexual?”

 However, perhaps the most astonishing thing about the bisexual representation in these two books is that Lo ends the story with a polyamorous resolution to Reese’s romantic woes.
 By the end of Inheritance, Reese is in love with both Amber and David, having attempted to date both of them on separate occasions but with both relationships ending for differing reasons.
 Amber is the first to suggest that Reese date them both, and Reese initially thinks it’s a preposterous idea, but once she discovers that David is also open to it, it almost becomes a matter of inevitability – something that can’t frequently be said for this sort of scenario.

-In The B Word: Bisexuality in Contemporary Film and Television, Maria San Filippo coins the neologisms ‘compulsory monosexuality’ and ‘compulsory monogamy’, drawing from the concept of ‘compulsory heterosexuality’.
+In The B Word: Bisexuality in Contemporary Film and Television, Maria San Filippo coins the neologisms ‘compulsory monosexuality’ and ‘compulsory monogamy’, drawing from the concept of ‘compulsory heterosexuality’, first put forth by essayist Adrienne Rich in 1980.
 San Filippo argues that compulsory monosexuality operates to keep bisexuality (in)visible (the parentheses illustrating bisexuality’s dichotomous nature as both visible and invisible): “the majority of [love] triangle films still represent bisexuality as a temporary condition requiring a monosexual resolution … even as they create narrative suspense through maintaining the possibility that she (for it is nearly always a woman) could ‘go both ways’.”
 Typically, “the triangle plot allows for the inclusion of homosexuality as a valid and stable identity, but stops short of conceding the same of bisexuality”.
 (Maria San Filippo (2013), p.
 39)

 With the final pages of Inheritance, Lo explicitly rejects both compulsory monosexuality and compulsory monogamy as resolutions to Reese’s complicated romantic scenario and opts for what, logically, seems like the most practical solution, but socially is the least accepted.
 In a 2013 interview with AfterEllen*, she addressed the reactions she had observed in response to this narrative decision: